The St. Margaret of Scotland Conference of St. Vincent de Paul

 Within our Conference, you will find various opportunities for volunteering as we respond to the needs of God’s Poor.
 Some of those opportunities have been narrowed because of the Pandemic, but the Conference is always open to new ideas and suggestions to further develop their Mission.

-2022 has been designated as a planning year!
+2022 was designated as a planning year!
 The questions that will guide our focus are:

 - Who will lead the Conference?